 As part of your course you must undertake a minimum of four weeks of fieldwork (subject to approval by your tutors), which is normally completed in the summer vacation at the end of your first year.
-This can take place in the field (for example, an archaeological excavation or survey) or in a laboratory or museum.
-It may include anthropological as well as archaeological projects and at its conclusion you will be required to complete a (non-assessed) report on what you have done and its significance.
-Recent destinations include archaeological digs in Georgia, Ireland, and Lesotho, an anthropological field school in New York, and internships at the British Museum.
+Fieldwork can take place in field settings, or in a laboratory or museum and involve anthropological as well as archaeological projects.
+Recent destinations include Azerbaijan, Denmark and South Africa.

 Financial support for your fieldwork is available from the University and may also be available from your college.
 You may also choose to engage in further fieldwork as part of your final-year dissertation, while other opportunities may exist for work-based learning in the University’s own museums.

 |“I love studying Arch and Anth because it’s such a diverse course.
 No two days are the same and you get to study so many fascinating things: last week for example, I had a lecture on geology and stratigraphy, went to the library to do some reading on witchcraft, and then had a tutorial about the rise of early states and empires.
 I also spent three hours writing a paragraph about the presence of ancient bananas in New Guinea and what this showed us!” |

 |“Choosing Archaeology and Anthropology, for me, was about the amazing breadth of the subject.
 I had always favoured history and the biology in school, and this degree offers ways to not only combine the two, but also to look at both history and science from a completely new angle… With my degree, I’ve had the opportunity for field trips, field work in southern England, and am planning on several months in South America...” |